Nikaia, Attica

-Nikaia (Νίκαια, Níkaia), known before 1940 as Kokkinia (Κοκκινιά, Kokkiniá), is a suburb of Piraeus, in the southwestern part of the Athens Urban Area, Greece.
+Nikaia (Νίκαια, Níkaia), known before 1940 as Kokkinia (Κοκκινιά, Kokkiniá), is a town and a suburb of the Piraeus agglomeration, in the southwestern part of the Athens urban area, Greece.
 Since the 2011 local government reform it is part of the municipality Nikaia-Agios Ioannis Rentis in the regional unit of Piraeus, and it is the seat and a municipal unit of the municipality.

 Geography

 Nikaia is located 2.5 km north of Piraeus, and 7 km west of central Athens.
 The municipal unit has an area of 6.649 km2.
 The main streets are Gregori Lambraki Street and Petrou Ralli Street.

+Climate

+According to the station of the National Observatory of Athens Nikaia has a hot semi-arid climate (Köppen climate classification: BSh) with mild winters and hot summers.

 Transport

-Nikaia metro station of line 3 situated on the city.
-Also served by buses (OSY).
+Nikaia metro station of line 3 is situated in the city.
+There are also many buses servicing the city (OSY).

 History

 On August 17, 1944, took place the Executions of Kokkinia.
-It was the largest Nazi roundup and one of the largest-scale war crimes perpetrated during the German occupation of Greece.
+It was the largest Nazi roundup and one of the largest-scale war crimes committed during the German occupation of Greece.

-Nikaia, like many other places around Greece, owes its population eruption to Greek refugees who left the Asia Minor coast after the 1922 war ended.
+Nikaia, like many other places around Greece, owes its population eruption to Greek refugees who were forced out of Asia Minor after the 1919-1922 Greco-Turkish war ended.
 It was part of the municipality of Piraeus until 1933, when it became a separate municipality, then still under the name Nea Kokkinia.
 It was renamed to Nikaia in 1940.

 The 8th International Tournament of Nikaia, a chess tournament, took place between August 19 and 27, 2000.
 The Greek Weightlifting Grand Prix took place in Nikaia on December 9 and 10, 2003.